Art and the Bible home » art » work by James Tissot

 Perhaps Tissot was inspired by this depiction of the story by Rembrandt.
 Here too the bystanders look on in silence, impressed by the scene.
 Twenty years earlier, Tissot made a Prodigal son set in Paris.

-Tissot lived in London when he made this painting.
+Tissot lived in London when he made this etching.
 He enjoyed spending time in the Port of London and often used it as a setting for his work.